PySimpleGUI/PySimpleGUI/docs/cookbook.md

 * change an element's value or settings
 * communicate their value when performing a `window.read()`

-**Important** - while they are shown as strings in many examples, they can be ANYTHING (ints, tuples, lists, objects, ....)
+**Important** - while they are shown as strings in many examples, they can be ANYTHING (ints, tuples, objects).
+Anything **EXCEPT Lists**.
+Lists are not valid Keys because in Python lists are not hashable and thus cannot be used as keys in dictionaries.
+Tuples, however, can.

 Keys are specified when you create an element using the `key` keyword parameter.
 They are used to "find elements" so that you can perform actions on them.